guild-st-isidore-TO/librext/docs/design/README.md

 ## System Design

-LibRext will be implemented as a front-end focused monorepo (HTML, CSS, JS, etc.) Major sections of the design system / library include:
+LibRext will be implemented as a front-end focused monorepo (HTML, CSS, JS, etc.)

-- Style Guides
-- Assets and Icon Sets
-- Stylesheet Library
-- CSS Module Library
-- React Component Library

 ![LibRext CSS](./librext-css-2.0.svg)